 Laguna Beach – There are several beaches in Laguna that are accessible via free parking.
 Main Beach is a popular spot with a grassy area, a playground, a boardwalk, and a sandy cove.
 Free parking can be located in the surrounding neighborhoods.
 There are many other beaches in Laguna that can be accessed via walkways down to the sand along Coast Highway like 1000 Steps Beach and if you can find a spot, the street parking along PCH is free.
 During busier times, park your car and walk to the trolley, which offers free rides and stops at most of the beach access points.

-Seal Beach – Seal Beach is the Northernmost beach in Orange County and has been named “Mayberry By The Sea” for it’s quaint, hometown feel.
+Seal Beach – Seal Beach is the Northernmost beach in Orange County and has been called “Mayberry By The Sea” for it’s quaint, hometown feel.
 Main Street is lined with shops and restaurants, spas, salons, and local favorite spots for sweet treats.
 There are paid parking lots on either side of the pier and down by the jetty.
 But there is also street parking available.
 The spots on and around Main Street are metered parking spots.
 The lots located near the fire station and City Hall are occasionally free.
-The Hangout features a great overview of the free and paid parking options around Seal Beach.

 In spite of the fact that Orange County is made up of big, busy cities, there are also several Nature Centers to sneak away from the hustle and enjoy a little quiet time in nature.
 Here are a few free locations to enjoy.

 Environmental Nature Center – 1601 E 16th St, Newport Beach